-Courtesy of: C3 Surplus LLC Surplus Industrial Superstore 305-428-2777 https://www.c3surplus.com Note: The area between the dry oven and the throat tile requires a good seal.
-An improper or poor seal allows air leaks that can cause overheating and burning of the dry oven.
+Note: The area between the burner housing and the throat tile requires a good seal.
+An improper or poor seal allows air leaks that can cause overheating and burning of the burner housing metal.
 The area should be inspected semi-annually.
-Contact your local Cleaver-Brooks representative for information and service.
+Contact you local Cleaver-Brooks representative for information and service

-Liner Installation
+Throat Tile and Liner Installation

-The furnace lining is shown in Figure 8-25 & 8-26.
-The dry oven is bolted directly to the front tube sheet.
+The furnace lining is shown in Figure 8-21 & 22.
+The throat tile must be installed to maintain an approximately 12" inside diameter, and be centered in the furnace.
 Since the thickness of the furnace metal varies with the boiler design pressure, a shim of appropriate thickness must be used to compensate for the variance.
-A layer or two of insulating It is recommended that the tile be dry-fitted, match-marked, removed, and then reinstalled with the proper amount of refractory cement.
-Thin joints (less than 1/16") are desirable.
-Generally, it will be necessary to shave a portion from one or more tiles to obtain a fit.
-If a fill piece is required, cut it to fit and install the piece at the bottom of the furnace.

-board or equal, or a bed of refractory material, may be used
+A layer or two of insulating board or equal, or a bed of refractory material, may be used to center the ring.

-The liner tile can be fitted tightly against the furnace, since the
+The liner tile can be fitted tightly against the furnace, since the finished diameter is not critical.